Seb105/OSMtoArma/readme.md

     ]
 ]
 ```
-Check out ```tools\fn_getObjects.sqf``` to see how the basic armaObjects.txt is built, as the clipboard result of that function makes up the txt file.
+Check out ```tools/fn_getObjects.sqf``` to see how the basic armaObjects.txt is built, as the clipboard result of that function makes up the txt file.
 ## Contributing

 I welcome all contributions.
 The code is a labrynthine mess... so have fun!